aimanebadaoui/Elementor-smooth-centered-hover-border-button/README.md

 # Elementor Smooth Centered Hover Border Button

-This repository contains CSS code for a custom button hover effect in Elementor.
-The button features top and bottom borders that shrink to 50% on hover.
+This repository contains CSS code for a custom Elementor button with a smooth, centered hover border effect.
+The button features top and bottom borders that smoothly animate to 50% on hover.

 ## Usage